isomerpages/iras-taxacademy/_seminars-and-conferences/1-upcoming.md

 > Tax Academy creates opportunities for tax professionals to be updated on global tax developments through seminars and conferences.
 It brings together tax experts from the industry, academia and the government, both locally and from overseas, to engage in professional exchanges.

-### **Tax Appreciation and Knowledge Enhancement Scheme (TAKE) allows students to attend Tax Academy seminars and conference on a complimentary basis**.

-The Tax Academy hopes to support students to further their interest in tax by creating opportunities for them to gain tax knowledge and be aware of the latest tax developments.

-Terms and Conditions:

-* Full-time Bachelors, Masters and PHD students from Singapore’s autonomous universities
-* Students are required to provide a supporting letter from their lecturer
-* TA will provide up to 2 complimentary seats per event

 ---

 ### **Upcoming Seminars/Conferences**